buren/arbetsformedlingen/README.md

 ## Post job ad

+:warning: In order to post live job ads to Arbetsförmedlingen you need to contact them and go through a test procedure.
+You can find their own documentation and some additional notes [here](https://goo.gl/c5jtBv).

+You can find Arbetsförmedlingens own documentation and some additional notes [here](https://goo.gl/c5jtBv).
+Note that the documentation provided by Arbetsförmedlingen can be pretty hard to follow.

 __Complete example creating a packet__

-:information_source: There is quite a lot of data you can/must send to the API when creating an ad.
+There's a lot of data you can/must send to the API when creating an ad.
+See files in `lib/arbetsformedlingen/models` for details.

 ```ruby
 require 'date'